 A bit more North, the Polar twilight shows up.
 It occurs in areas that are located at the inner border of the polar circles, where the Sun will be on or below the horizon all day on the Winter solstice.

 And further North comes to the Arctic Zone.
-There’s no sunlight or even twilight since from November near the North Pole.
+There’s no sunlight or even twilight since November near the North Pole.
 Of course, the darkest time of the year there is the Winter Solstice around Dec, 21st.
 Darkness will last until the beginning of dawn around February.

 Trying to understand the size of it